Popcorn Bar Ideas

-With Super Bowl time coming up in a few weeks, we thought we would share this idea for a popcorn bar again, in case any of you are looking for an affordable way to throw a Super Bowl party!
+With Super Bowl time coming up this week, we thought we would share this idea for a popcorn bar again, in case any of you are looking for an affordable way to throw a Super Bowl party!

 You could do a simple one for just a few dollars too!